-Fáilte Ireland has commissioned a surveying and monitoring strategy which will identify environmental impacts of visitors at sites along the Wild Atlantic Way.
+Fáilte Ireland is committed to continuous monitoring of the environmental effects of the Wild Atlantic Way and has commissioned a surveying and monitoring strategy which will identify environmental impacts of visitors at sites along the Wild Atlantic Way.
+The monitoring includes the compilation of relevant regional data that is collected by other agencies as well as site specific data collected on behalf of Fáilte Ireland.
+Future monitoring will expand to include other candidate Discovery points prioritised in order of sensitivity and significance as directed by a Monitoring Group.
 Part of this work involves the development of generic monitoring methodologies and templates that may be used across a range of sites and conditions.

 Tourism is a positive factor in raising awareness of the importance of our natural assets, not only among visitors, but also local communities and businesses, thus engendering an appreciation of these areas as valuable tourism assets.
-It is an objective of the Wild Atlantic Way Operational Programme to avoid and minimise impacts on the natural environment and to raise awareness and engender protection of the wealth of natural assets along the Atlantic coast.
-However, assessment of the environmental effects of tourism (especially on ecology) can become a major source of delay and uncertainty for plans and projects.
+The Wild Atlantic Way Operational Programme aims to avoid and minimise impacts on the natural environment and to raise awareness and engender protection of the wealth of natural assets along the Atlantic coast.
+Assessment of the environmental effects of tourism (especially on ecology) can become a major source of delay and uncertainty for plans and projects.
 Most of these issues arise because of uncertainty about the likely effects of a plan or project that can lead to the 'Precautionary Principle' precluding decision-making where there is uncertainty about the likely effects.
-It is proposed to address this issue by preparing an environmental survey and monitoring strategy which will investigate the actual effects of a range of representative tourism activities at a range of sites along the Wild Atlantic Way
+It is proposed to address this issue by implementing the Environmental Surveying and Monitoring programme which will investigate the actual effects of a range of representative tourism activities at a range of sites along the Wild Atlantic Way.